 We always love it so much that I decided to share one of our experiences in Planckendael in this short review.

-We have been to Planckendael many times before, but last time was several years ago, and the park changed so much in the meantime.
-Planckendael is even better than we remembered it!
+We have been to Planckendael many times before, but the park changes so much with something new every time we visit.

-You can find practical info for your visit below, but first some inspiration for your visit – what you can expect to see and do in Planckendael in 2017.
+You can find practical info for your visit below, but first some inspiration for your visit – what you can expect to see and do in Planckendael.

 See animals from all continents

 Planckendael has an incredible variety of animals from all over the world.
 Together with its sister park Antwerp Zoo, Planckendael houses over 7,000 animals of more than 950 species.

 The park is divided into 5 continents: Asia, Oceania, Africa, America, and Europe.
 The well marked paths allow you to see everything without having to look at the map all the time.

 However, it’s a big park and you should count at least 5-6 hours in order to see all the animals at a somewhat relaxed pace.
 Count extra time for lunch, feeding shows, and of course for the playgrounds.
 We spent 8 hours in Planckendael and didn’t get bored for a minute.

 There are several animal feedings and birds-of-prey shows that you can attend during the day.
 You can walk among penguins or monkeys and stand at eye level with the giraffes…